 1. USA WASTE OF CALIFORNIA, INC. ("USA WASTE") or its successor-in-interest shall defend, indemnify, and hold harmless the County of Riverside, its agents, officers, and employees from any claim, action, or proceeding against the County of Riverside or its agents, officers, or employees to attack, set aside, void or annul an approval of the County of Riverside, its advisory agencies, appeal boards or legislative body concerning Environmental Impact Report for the El Sobrante Landfill Expansion Project (State Clearinghouse No. 90020076) and the Second El Sobrante Landfill Agreement.
-The County of Riverside will promptly notify USA WASTE or its successor-in-interest of any such claim, action, or proceeding against the- County of Riverside and will cooperate fully in the defense.
-If the County fails to promptly notify USA WASTE or its successor-in-interest of any such claim, action, or proceeding or fails to cooperate fully in the defense, USA WASTE or its successor- in-interest of any such claim, action, or proceeding or fails to cooperate fully in the defense, USA WASTE or its successor- in-interest shall not, thereafter, be responsible to defend, indemnify, or hold harmless the County of Riverside.
+The County of Riverside will promptly notify USA WASTE or its successor-in-interest of any such claim, action, or proceeding against the County of Riverside and will cooperate fully in the defense.
+If the County fails to promptly notify USA WASTE or its successor-in-interest of any such claim, action, or proceeding or fails to cooperate fully in the defense.
+USA WASTE or its successor- in-interest shall not, thereafter, be responsible to defend, indemnify, or hold harmless the County of Riverside.

-Status: This condition was met for 2021; no litigation was filed challenging the approval of the County or the EIR.
+Status: This condition was met for 2022; no litigation was filed challenging the approval of the County or the EIR.